 4. Acer Aspire C24-963-UA91 – Budget Desktop with Core i3

 Next up we have one of the most popular AIO desktops currently available in the market.
-This is a beautiful and a fairly reasonably priced 24″ AIO desktop,
+This is a beautiful and a fairly reasonably priced 24″ AIO desktop.

 For starters, this features an Intel Core i3-1005G1 processor.
 While this processor is not as powerful as the AMD Ryzen 3 4300U above in terms of overall performance, it has a better single core performance and hence for a singular tasks like running an editing software, this can perform relatively.

-However, the main highly of this AIO desktop is that it features an excellent 512 GB of NVMe SSD.
+However, the main highlight of this AIO desktop is that it features an excellent 512 GB of NVMe SSD.
 For the price tag, this is a significant amount of high performance storage you are getting with this machine.